C++ classes

 A class in C++ is a user-defined type or data structure declared with any of the keywords class, struct or union (the first two are collectively referred to as non-union classes) that has data and functions (also called member variables and member functions) as its members whose access is governed by the three access specifiers private, protected or public.
 By default access to members of a C++ class declared with the keyword class is private.
 The private members are not accessible outside the class; they can be accessed only through member functions of the class.
 The public members form an interface to the class and are accessible outside the class.

 Instances of a class data type are known as objects and can contain member variables, constants, member functions, and overloaded operators defined by the programmer.

 Differences between a struct and a class in C++

 In C++, a class defined with the class keyword has private members and base classes by default.
 A structure is a class defined with the struct keyword.
 Its members and base classes are public by default.
 In practice, structs are typically reserved for data without functions.
 When deriving a struct from a class/struct, default access-specifier for a base class/struct is public.
 And when deriving a class, default access specifier is private.

 Aggregate classes

 An aggregate class is a class with no user-declared constructors, no private or protected non-static data members, no base classes, and no virtual functions.
 Such a class can be initialized with a brace-enclosed comma-separated list of initializer-clauses.
 The following code has the same semantics in both C and C++.
+Since C++20, aggregate types may also be initialized with C99-style designated initializers, but unlike in C, these fields cannot be reordered in declaration.